 Restrictions and limitations that you should be aware of when using GTID-based replication (see Section 2.3.6, “Restrictions on Replication with GTIDs”).

 Stored functions that you can use to work with GTIDs (see Section 2.3.7, “Stored Function Examples to Manipulate GTIDs”).

-For information about MySQL Server options and variables relating to GTID-based replication, see Section 2.6.5, “Global Transaction ID Options and Variables”.
+For information about MySQL Server options and variables relating to GTID-based replication, see Section 2.6.5, “Global Transaction ID System Variables”.
 See also Functions Used with Global Transaction Identifiers (GTIDs), which describes SQL functions supported by MySQL 8.0 for use with GTIDs.